ozzono/portfolio/apis/request/README.md

     - I kept the started tool for curiosity;

 > All commands should be executed on repository root folder
-> Each time the project starts or the automated test are executed, the `api-01` database is dropped and recreated with minimal documents.
+> Each time the project starts or the automated test are executed, the `request` database is dropped and recreated with minimal documents.
 > All generated tokens expires after 24h.

 ### How to use